THIS WEEK IS A BIT DIFFERENT...I WOULD LIKE YOU TO LEARN THE FOLLOWING TONE WORDS:

 -The IRS is auditing me?
 Great.
 All I need is a couple of suits arriving at my door.

-: (can't prove major premise) Also Known as: Circular Reasoning, Reasoning in a Circle, Petitio Principii.
+BEGGING THE QUESTION: (can't prove major premise) Also Known as: Circular Reasoning, Reasoning in a Circle, Petitio Principii.

 Begging the question, i.e., pretending the opponent already agrees with something that is required for the point being made, though this point is supposed to be evidence for the first thing = like reasoning in a circle.
 "Every assertion of value," because it presupposes beliefs, would seem like petitio principii even within its own system--but it is more useful to save the term for when those assertions of value are utilized in discussion with an opponent.
 In other words petitio principii only occurs in an ad hominem discussion (i.e., in trying to persuade an opponent or audience).